polkadot-assurance-legion/pal-docs/how_to_apply.md

 7. Keep PAL updated
      - Let us know how your audit is going
      - Once the audit is complete, let us know
-     - Share the final audit report with PAL (once the vulnerabilities are fixed and the report can be made public)
+     - Share the final audit report with PAL with an indication if the report is ready to be made public